tud-amr/ScanNet-SG/README.md

 C++ data structure is defined in `include/topology_map.h` Check the example in the following to know how to use the C++ version interface.

-To use the example, we recommend putting this repo in a ROS1 workspace and running `catkin build` first to compile.

 - Read and visualize a scene graph
 ```bash
 ./read_and_visualize_map <map_file>
 ```

-ROS2 support is on the way.
-We only use the libraries and CMake in ROS to make the installation easier.
-No communication is established.

 ## Generate Scene Graphs with Your Own Data